3 Easy Ways To Install Eclipse on Ubuntu

 Install Eclipse on Ubuntu

-Install Eclipse on Ubuntu From the Official Repositories
+Method 2: Install Eclipse on Ubuntu From the Official Repositories

-This method is easy, but not recommended because this will usually install an old version of Eclipse, as Ubuntu focuses on stability more than being up-to-date.
-To install Eclipse from the Software Center, open the software center and search for ‘Eclipse’.
+This method is easy, but not recommended because this will usually install an old version of Eclipse, as Ubuntu Linux focuses on stability more than being up-to-date.
+To install the Eclipse package from the Software Center, open the software center and search for ‘Eclipse’.
 Click on the ‘Install’ button and type your desktop password when prompted.

 Launch Ubuntu's Software Center